 - Civilization V moves away from this a little bit; sea resources are available from almost the very beginning, maritime trade routes are far more lucrative than their land-based counterparts, and barbarian encampments will send out ships to pillage those trade routes (so you have to send your navy to protect them).
 Unfortunately the AI is pretty bad at naval warfare, so their fleets are never a very significant or interesting threat.

 - The Sega Saturn game Deep Fear somehow manages to make a survival horror game at the bottom of the ocean (which has the inherent advantage of perfectly justifying why no one can leave) into a dull, monotonous, boring experience.
 A lot of it had to do with the endless backtracking, slow action, and being near bereft of challenge.
 It's really, really boring.
 It certainly doesn't inspire any kind of fear, especially not of the deep variety.

-- Sealab 2020 was a Hannah-Barbera cartoon about a colony under the sea that may have been one of the most boring shows in the history of television.
+- Sealab 2020 was a Hanna-Barbera cartoon about a colony under the sea that may have been one of the most boring shows in the history of television.